skrattaren/apf.rst/apf.rst

   Derived from the 'Golden Horde', one of the successor states to the Mongol Empire, based in the steppes of Southern Russia and the Ukraine, and ruled by descendants of Genghiz Khan.
-There was even a movie, "`The Golden Horde`_", starring John Wayne as Genghiz Khan.
+There was even a movie, **The Golden Horde**, starring John Wayne as Genghiz Khan.
 As my correspondent puts it: "Disbelief suspended by the neck until dead, dead, dead."

 + [p.
 72] "'And I was very interested in Auriental studies.'"